 - Cellular Engineering and Therapy

-- Optimization and Mathematical Models
+- Mathematical Techniques

 You will carry out a self-led project in your fourth year.
 It usually involves original research or significant design and construction work, undertaken in close consultation with an academic supervisor.

 Our departmental supervisors offer over 100 topics for you to choose from.
 You may also be able to work on an idea of your own (or one suggested by a sponsoring company), as long as you can find an academic willing to supervise it.